vifon/ranger/README.md

 This also saves a list of all installed files to `install_log.txt`, which you can use to uninstall ranger.

-Note that ranger can be started without installing by simply running `ranger.py`.

 Getting Started